lillialexis/e3db/README.md

 Once the repository is cloned, you can find Java examples in the `examples/src/main/java` directory.

-Javadocs for the E3DB SDK are available on [GitHub](https://tozny.github.io/e3db-client/).
+Javadocs for the E3DB SDK are available at https://tozny.github.io/e3db-client/.

 ## Building the Example Code